• Skip to primary navigation

 How long should I beat the eggs?

 This recipe depends on eggs for its delicious texture.
 Well-beaten eggs create a delicate crust on top, reminiscent of a meringue.
 They also give the interior a fluffy, chewy marshmallow-texture that beautifully complements the peanuts and raisins.
 In order to achieve both of these things, you'll want to whisk the eggs and sugar together until the mixture is pale in color and voluminous.
-I generally go at least 3 minutes with the whisk attachment on my mixer.
+I generally go for at least 3 minutes with the whisk attachment on my mixer.

 These seem to fall apart when I cut them - why?